Cloudbox/autoscan/README.md

 port: 3030

 triggers:
+  # The manual trigger is always enabled, the config only adjusts its priority and the rewrite rules.
+  manual:
+    priority: 5
+    rewrite:
+      - from: ^/Media/
+        to: /mnt/unionfs/Media/

   bernard:
     - account: service-account.json
       cron: "*/5 * * * *" # every five minutes (the "" are important)